bugsense/docs/ios.md

 ## iOS

-### Installing Bugsense

-Requirements
+### Requirements

-1. BugSense for iOS works with iOS 4.0+, armv7+armv7s, with both device and simulator support.
+BugSense for iOS works with iOS 4.0 and newer versions, and supports armv7, armv7s and arm64 architectures, as well as the iOS Simulator.
+The latest stable version of Xcode is recommended.
-2. BugSense can be used with Xcode 4.2/iOS 5.0 and later.

 ### Integration

 Integrating BugSense in your project is very easy.
 Just follow the steps below.

 1. Download the <a href="">BugSense-iOS[<strong></strong>].zip</a><strong> <a href="/releases/ios" id="releases">(Release Notes)</a></strong> file, and unzip it.
-2. In Xcode, select the target you want to use and, in the **Build Phases** tab expand the **Link Binary With Libraries*8 section, press the + button, then press **Add Other...**.
+2. In Xcode, select the target you want to use and, in the **Build Phases** tab expand the **Link Binary With Libraries** section, press the + button, then press **Add Other...**.
 In the dialog box that appears, go to the framework's location and select it.
 (The framework is a folder and you should add the whole folder into your project.)
 3. The framework will appear at the top of the **Link Binary With Libraries** section and will also be added to your project files (left-hand pane).
 4. BugSense depends on **SystemConfiguration.framework** and **libz.dylib**.
 Add them to your project by selecting them from the list of frameworks in **Link Binary With Libraries**.